jrobind/news-stack/README.md

 * Ensure cross browser compatibility
 * Change api weather service & fix broken tests
 * Fix styling flex issues on different devices - especially mobile
+* ForecastSelect component should be a form with a select element containing two options - weather for last week, and weather for most recent forecast